ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 As this is very much reindeer herding country, we would certainly recommend a trip to visit a reindeer herder and join him as he checks on his herd.
 This can be booked in Menesjärvi (subject to availability) or in advance through us at The Aurora Zone if you wish to guarantee your spot(s).

-This evening, we will host an Aurora Workshop which will include instruction on how to capture the lights with your camera.
+This evening, we will host an Aurora Workshop (approximately one hour) which will include instruction on how to capture the lights with your camera and you will also learn about the science and myths behind the Aurora.
 You will then strap on snowshoes and head into the dead silence of the Lapland night.
+This activity will last for around two hours.

 If you stayed up into the early hours you may fancy a relaxing day before heading out again this evening.
 Alternatively, how about a dog sled safari or, if you fancy something less strenuous, a visit to the excellent Siida, Sami Museum?
 Both can be booked in advance through us here at The Aurora Zone.